Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Dissipative Dynamics of the Memristive Neural Networks

-Subtraction of the corresponding pairs of component equations for neurons $\mathcal{N}_i$ and $\mathcal{N}_j$ in the model system \eqref{cHR} gives us the following differential equations for $g_i (t) - g_j (t)$: \beq \bl{dHR}
+Subtraction of the corresponding pairs of component equations for neurons $\mathcal{N}_i$ and $\mathcal{N}_j$ in the model system \eqref{cHR} gives us the following equations for $g_i (t) - g_j (t)$: \beq \bl{dHR}

-\eeq We want to conduct \emph{a priori} estimates of the weak solutions of the system \eqref{dHR}.
+\eeq Here two decompositions of the difference of memristor coupling terms for $\mathcal{N}_i$ and $\mathcal{N}_j$ in the $U$-equation of \eqref{dHR} are equal.
+We want to conduct \emph{a priori} estimates of the weak solutions of the system \eqref{dHR}.
 First take the $L^2$ inner-product of the $U$-equation with $CU(t)$, where the multiplier constant $C > 0$ will be chosen later.
 It gives us \beq \bl{Uq}

 \eeq We treat the integral terms on the right-hand side of \eqref{Uq} as follow.
 By Young's inequality \eqref{Yg}, we have \beq \bl{vwU}

 \eeq Also we have \beq \bl{rU}

 \eeq and by using the Young's inequality \eqref{Yg}, \beq \bl{RU}